-What is Revenue Management in Hotels
+What is Hotel Revenue Management

 The challenge here is to sell the right resources to the right customer at the right time for the right price.
 This process can result in price discrimination, where a firm charges different prices from customers consuming otherwise identical services.

 For example, the tickets purchased much earlier than the date of travel are less than bookings made a little in advance.
-This way of maximizing revenue generation is termed revenue management.
+This way of maximizing revenue generation is termed Revenue management.

 Soon, this concept gained popularity in various sectors selling highly perishable products and services like railways and hospitality.